karldudley/blog_project_server/README.md

       }
     })
   ```
-All those features were essential to guarantee client would have access to all resources due to acchieve the planned result.
+All those features were essential to guarantee client would have access to all resources due to achieve the planned result.

 ### **Test Results**